Al Harris (cornerback)

-Alshinard Harris (born December 7, 1974) is a former NFL cornerback and current coach.
-Harris played for fourteen seasons in the National Football League (NFL) from 1998 to 2011.
-He is currently an assistant secondary coach for the Dallas Cowboys.
-Harris played for the Tampa Bay Buccaneers, Philadelphia Eagles, Green Bay Packers, Miami Dolphins, and St. Louis Rams.
+Alshinard Harris (born December 7, 1974) is an American professional football coach and former player who is the defensive pass game coordinator and defensive backs coach for the Chicago Bears of the National Football League (NFL).
+Harris played as a cornerback for 14 seasons in the NFL from 1998 to 2011.
+He played for the Tampa Bay Buccaneers, Philadelphia Eagles, Green Bay Packers, Miami Dolphins, and St. Louis Rams.
 He was selected for the Pro Bowl after his 2007 and 2008 seasons in Green Bay.
-The AP also named him a second-team All-Pro in 2007.
+The AP also named him a second team All-Pro in 2007.

 Harris was known throughout the league for his physical, bump and run coverage style and was also known for his long, stringy dreadlocks, influencing others in the NFL.
-He was drafted by the Tampa Bay Buccaneers in the sixth round of the 1997 NFL Draft.
-He played college football at Texas A&M-Kingsville.
+He was drafted by the Tampa Bay Buccaneers in the sixth round of the 1997 NFL draft.
+He played college football for the Texas A&M–Kingsville Javelinas.

 College career

-Harris spent two seasons (1993–94) at Trinity Valley Community College in Athens, Texas where he was a member of the 1994 national championship team.
+Harris spent two seasons (1993–94) at Trinity Valley Community College in Athens, Texas, where he was a member of the 1994 national championship team.
 He then transferred to Texas A&M University-Kingsville where he was a two-year starter and letterman (1995–96).
 Harris was a first-team All-Lone Star Conference pick in 1996.

 Professional career

 Tampa Bay Buccaneers

-Harris was drafted in the sixth round of the 1997 NFL draft by the Tampa Bay Buccaneers.
-He spent the entire season on their practice squad.
-He spent the 1998 preseason with the Buccaneers, but was released on August 30.
+The Tampa Bay Buccaneers selected Harris in the sixth round (169th overall) of the 1997 NFL draft.
+He was the 26th cornerback selected and was one of two cornerbacks selected by the Buccaneers in 1997, following third-round pick (97th overall) Ronde Barber.
+He was the 40th player selected from Texas A&M–Kingsville since 1967.

+On July 1, 1997, the Tampa Bay Buccaneers signed Harris to a four—year rookie contract.
+He entered training camp as a backup and competed for a roster spot against Tyrone Legette, Ronde Barber, and undrafted rookie Floyd Young.
+On August 24, 1997, the Buccaneers released Harris and placed him on waivers.
+On August 26, 1997, the Buccaneers assigned him to their practice squad after he cleared waivers.
+He remained on the practice squad throughout the entire 1997 NFL season.

+He returned to training camp as a backup cornerback and was on the bubble, competing for the last roster spot as a cornerback against Ronde Barber and Floyd Young.
+The Buccaneers had retained starting cornerbacks Donnie Abraham and Anthony Parker and also selected Brian Kelly in the second-round of the 1998 NFL draft.
+On August 30, 1998, the Tampa Bay Buccaneers released Harris as part of their final roster cuts.

 Philadelphia Eagles

-Harris was claimed off waivers by the Philadelphia Eagles on August 31, 1998.
-He made his NFL debut a week later against the Seattle Seahawks as the starting right cornerback in place of injured Bobby Taylor.
-He started seven games and played in all 16 during the 1998 season.
-On November 6, 2000, Harris signed a five-year contract extension with the Eagles.